 No way!
 Luckily, good nutrition is much more dynamic and satisfying than common culture frames it to be.
 So if you’re seeking new strategies for how to eat healthy, nutrition class is in session.
-We sat down with Pure Synergy® nutritionist Hillary Bennetts for eight specialist-approved health and wellness tips to help guide your budding nutrition journey.
+We’ve pulled together eight proven, science-backed but simple health and wellness tips to help guide your personal nutrition journey.

 1. Listen to your body